 What’s the best way to use a secured credit card?

 Map out a plan to use it effectively, particularly for the purpose of building credit.
 First, think about what you’re going to use your secured card for.

 If you want to use it to build your credit history, consider charging a small amount on the card each month, and then pay off the full month to avoid accruing interest.
 The amount you charge is not important.
 You could simply use the card to pay for your lowest monthly bill and then pay it off immediately after the billing cycle ends.

 After you’ve got this pattern down for several months, reach out to your bank to determine when you’re eligible to upgrade to an unsecured card.
 You might be able to qualify in as little as six months to a year.

 Furthermore, find out how quickly you’ll get your security deposit and earned interest back.
 You can even find out the timeline for upgrading to a better card at the beginning of your card usage because that can serve as motivation for making those on-time payments each month.

-Rather than adding a new account that brings down your average, you can instead enjoy a longer account period.
+Rather than adding a new credit line that brings down your average, you can instead enjoy a longer account period.
 Finally, keep up a relationship with your bank, especially if it’s local.
 You might start with a secured credit card, but you can make it easier to qualify for other financial products in the future if the bank is familiar with you.